sieveable/sieveable-tools/Play-Listing-Scraper/README.md

 Sieveable uses the output of this tool as the listing details data and stores it in a MongoDB collection.

 MongoDB stores all field names in every document which consumes disk space; therefore, we should use shorter field names.
-The following table shows the short names used in the public collection in MongoDB and their meanings.
+The following table shows the short field names used in the output JSON file.

 |short name |  meaning                  |
 |-----------|---------------------------|